cubantonystark/threejs_gsplat_viewer/README.md

 - **Gaussian Splat Mesh**: Load and display a Gaussian Splat Mesh.
 - **Interactive Text Markers**: Add, drag, and drop markers with custom text.
+- **Downloadable Markers**: Markers can be downloaded and dropped onto the scene.
 - **Responsive Design**: Adjusts to window resize events.
 - **Styled Input Dialog**: User-friendly input dialog for entering marker text.

 - **Keyboard Shortcuts**:
   - `Esc`: Open file dialog to load a new splat file.
   - `Ctrl+R`: Restarts the viewer and displays the Load file dialog.
+  - `Ctrl+S`: Save all markers on file and dowload.
+The file is named the same as the splat file for easy identification.

 - **Mouse Buttons**:
   - `Double click` to add a marker and name it.